How do you write a Board of Directors Resolution? | Aprio

 By providing your email, you consent to receive communications from Aprio.
 You can unsubscribe at any time.
 See our Privacy Policy.

-Resolution of the board of directors template: BOD resolution samples
+Resolution of the board of directors template

-Archiving corporate board of directors resolution forms
+Archiving board of directors resolution forms

 There are two parts to the SBA Form 160: